 19. Cedarwood Oil

 Cedarwood oil is a natural insect repellent due to its intense woody scent, making it unpleasant for many bugs.
-Spraying it in areas with pests is an all-natural solution for getting rid of them without harsh chemicals.
+Spraying it around the house as a all-natural solution for getting rid of them without harsh chemicals.

 20. Lemon Balm